Programming-from-A-to-Z/Replicate-Examples/README.md

 # Using Replicate in Node.js for Machine Learning Models

-Welcome to a simple example demonstrating the usage of Replicate with Node.js to interact with machine learning models in the cloud.
-This example is particularly designed for the "Programming from A to Z" class at ITP, NYU.
-For detailed information on the course and syllabus, kindly visit the [A2Z F23 GitHub Repository](https://github.com/Programming-from-A-to-Z/A2Z-F23).
+This repo contains a "hello world" example demonstrating the how to prompt a machine learning model hosted by Replicate via node.js.
+This example is for the [Programming from A to Z](https://github.com/Programming-from-A-to-Z/A2Z-F23) class at ITP, NYU.
+(Students in the class, contact me for your API key!)

 ## Example Overview